yyx990803/register-service-worker/README.md

 })
 ```

-The `cached`, 'updatefound' and `updated` events passes a [ServiceWorkerRegistration](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) instance in their arguments.
+The `cached`, `updatefound` and `updated` events passes a [ServiceWorkerRegistration](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) instance in their arguments.